Career Timeline of John Kerry: Major Achievements and Milestones

 In 2011, John Kerry supported American military action in Libya.

-December 15, 2012: Reports of Nomination for Secretary of State
+December 15, 2012: Nomination as Secretary of State

-On December 15, 2012, news outlets reported that Barack Obama would nominate John Kerry to succeed Hillary Clinton as Secretary of State.
+On December 15, 2012, news outlets reported that President Barack Obama would nominate John Kerry to succeed Hillary Clinton as Secretary of State.

-2012: Debate Prep for Obama
+2012: Debate Prep with President Obama

-January 2013: Nomination as Secretary of State
+January 2013: Nomination and Confirmation as Secretary of State

-January 24, 2013: Confirmation Hearing
+January 24, 2013: Confirmation Hearing Before Senate Foreign Relations Committee

 January 29, 2013: Confirmed as Secretary of State